 - It gives you more places to put your own pins.

 As a rule of thumb, I suggest you have at least 3-4 topic boards for every blogging category you have.
-If you haven’t already made an organizational chart for your blog topics, creating your topics boards is a great way to help you.
+If you haven’t already made an organizational chart for your blog topics, creating your topic boards is a great way to help you.

 Start by taking each category and list all the different subcategories you’ll want to write posts about.
 These subcategories will be your topic boards.

 Let’s take an example.
 If one of your topics is Work, sit down and make a list of all the different blog posts you would want to write about.
-After looking at your list, you might group your types of work posts into the following subcategories: Work Advice, Working Mom Struggles and Blogging Tips.
+After looking at your list, you might group your types of work posts into the following subcategories: Work Advice, Working Mom Struggles, and Blogging Tips.

 You want your Pinterest account to look professional.
-That’s why all your boards should be related to topics you write about.
+That’s why all your boards should be related to the topics you write about.
 You want a place to put your pins, and you want to find pins from other people that are similar to your own topics.